 Sci-Fi Dine-In Theater Restaurant | Table Service Restaurant

-There’s no question that Disney World is known as much for its immersive dining options as it is for its attractions, and Hollywood Studios is no exception.
+There’s no question that Disney World is known as much for its immersive dining options as it is for its attractions, and restaurants at Hollywood Studios are no exception.
 With its drive-in movie-style seating and cheesy sci-fi movie clips playing on repeat, the Sci-Fi Dine-In Theatre Restaurant takes the concept of dinner and a show to a whole other level.
 Food options are as classic and comforting as the old school setting and include Fried Dill Pickles, a Drive-in BBQ Burger, Warm Glazed Doughnuts, and the House-made Sci-Fi Candy Bar.
 There’s even a plant-based Cookie Shake available for all the vegetarians and vegans out there.

 Echo Lake Restaurants